UCL-ARC/narrating-fair/README.md

 # Narrating FAIR: recognising and rewarding FAIR practices and the use of narrative CVs

 Repository of materials for pilot workshop, to eventually include GH pages for self-use resources.
+Materials in this repository are available under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/ )

 **Why this workshop:**